 You’ll also need to set up your own business officially.
 By doing this you can create the name of your new company, which you’ll hold the rights to, and set up business accounts.
 Setting up a business doesn’t just sound impressive for a freelancer, it also protects your personal assets if the company were to fail.
 As a freelancer, setting up your own company is always the best option because your company’s debts are separate to your personal accounts.
 This means you aren’t liable to pay anything from your personal funds if the company were to become insolvent.

 Flying solo can seem daunting — but we’re here to help.
 We offer a range of packages to support freelancers who want to start a business for themselves.

 With the right package, we can take the stress off the time-consuming process of registering your company for VAT to HMRC is straightforward, and help with anything from accounting to registering an office.
-If you’re interested in finding out more, just head over here for more information.
+If you’re interested in finding out more, visit the register a company page for more information.